tinchoabbate/damn-vulnerable-defi/test/unstoppable/README.md

     }
 }
 ```
 This is an exact copy of SymbolicAttacker, except we've replaced the symbolic values with concrete values ​​from the counterexample.
+And of course, we replaced the addresses from Halmos with Foundry addresses.
 And test_unstoppable():
 ```javascript
 function test_unstoppable() public checkSolvedByPlayer {